 But the residents, police and city leaders all agree it will take the community to stand up against the perpetrators for the killings to stop.

 Commander Carr says the mass shooting in June was so horrific, perhaps it may be the one to convince the community that they should cooperate and share tips with the police.

 She says maybe something positive will come of one the worst mass shooting in Miami’s history.

 “Because we see what not being able to put bad people in jail can do,” she says.
 “It just to me, breeds brazenness.”

-This story is the second installment of the series "Aftermath: Beyond the Bullets in Liberty City," which looks at the inner-city Miami neighborhood after deadly shootings.
+This story is the third installment of the series "Aftermath: Beyond the Bullets in Liberty City," which looks at the Miami neighborhood after deadly shootings.